 \end{equation}

-The rise time is the time it takes for the capacitor to go from 10% to 90% of the supply voltage (VDD).
+The time constant is therefore the time it takes for a capacitor to reach a charge of 63.2% of the supply voltage.
+The rise time is the time it takes for the capacitor to charge from 10% to 90% of the supply voltage.
 There are a couple of reasons why the rise time is not taken from 0% to 100% of VDD.
-The first reason is because as soon as the power supply to supply VDD is switched ON, the initial voltage is at 0 V. The second reason is due to the fact that a capacitor can never be charged to VDD, due to its exponential charging nature.
-Ninety percent of VDD is “close enough”.
+The first reason is because as soon as the power supply is switched ON, the initial voltage may contain noise.
+The second reason is due to the fact that a capacitor can never be charged to VDD due to its exponential charging nature; hence, 90% of VDD is “close enough”.
+Figure 2 represents the charging profiles for three different capacitors: 4.7 μF, 47 μF, and 470 μF.